DragonDagger/fishing-bot/README.md

 - start by standing at the fishing spot, south of lumbridge.
 - face the camera north by clicking the compass icon.
 - Make sure camera zoom is set to exactly halfway (this can be set and locked, in settings)
-- Set display to `Resizable - Classic layout`
+- Set display to `Resizable - Classic layout` ( The Windows task bar takes up space in the display, so account for this. )
 - In your settings, allow click+shift to drop items

 ### Current flow of the bot